Nebraska Gambling Sites – Laws, Regulations and Guide

 - Social Gambling (Legal)

-Nebraska’s constitution deems gambling to be anything where people wager on a
+Nebraska’s constitution deems gambling to be anything where people wager on a future outcome, but they do make several exceptions for charity gaming.

 Here’s a look at how they define gambling in section 28-1101 (4):

-The Bingo, Lottery, Raffle and Pickle Card Acts ensure that the state offers
+The Bingo, Lottery, Raffle and Pickle Card Acts ensure that the state offers some legal forms of gaming.

-This is important because much of Nebraska’s gaming industry centers on
+This is important because much of Nebraska’s gaming industry centers on charity establishments and Class II games.

 Class II refers to any game of chance that operates like bingo.
-This can
+This can include slot machines and video poker, as long as results are determined through a virtual bingo drawing.

-Below, you can take a closer look at each individual sector of Nebraska’s
+Below, you can take a closer look at each individual sector of Nebraska’s land-based gaming industry.

 Casino Games: Illegal

 As mentioned before, the Cornhusker State doesn’t have commercial casinos.
+They do have tribal casinos, though, which include the following:

 - Iron Horse Bar & Casino